Frente Popular (Goa)

 The Frente Popular Party (also named Janta Agadhi) is a former political party of Goa, India.
-It participated in the 1963 Goa general elections without any success.
+It participated in the 1963 Goa, Daman and Diu Legislative Assembly election without any success.

 Background

-Frente Popular was founded by communists.
+Frente Popular was founded by Communists.
+Soon after the Liberation of Goa, they had formed the Shetkari Paksh (Farmers' Party) after working with the Goan farmers.
+They had also been actively organising people into unions in the mining belt of Goa and in the port town of Vasco da Gama.
+However, they did not want to contest with their Communist symbols to not attract the attention of the Goan Catholic Church, who considered the Communists as a threat.

 Its stated ideals were secularism, democracy and socialism.
 It attacked the prohibition policy promoted by the Congress and criticized the administration of Goa for nepotism and corruption.
+They also highlighted issues that affected the Goan working class, along with a clear agenda of "Land to the Tiller".

 Frente Popular was responsible for organizing mass rallies which were addressed by prominent national communist leaders such as S. A. Dange.
 It was headed by Bertha Menezes Braganza, a journalist from Bombay.

 Views on Goa's statehood

 There were persistent demands to merge the Union Territory of Goa into the newly created linguistic state of Maharashtra.
 The communists in India were staunch supporters of the Samyukta Maharashtra movement, which demanded an enlarged linguistic state of Maharashtra, which included Goa.
 However, the Frente Popular campaigned against a merger and supported full statehood for Goa.